sbiickert/AdventOfCode2017/README.md

 Wow.
 Considering I was doing this as a bit of a challenge, raising the bar as it were, that was easy.
 I really enjoyed doing the puzzles in Objective C, and I really didn't get into trouble much.
 I can't think of a time where I really misunderstood what an API call was for and headed down into a dark hole.
 I think the only blemish was regular expressions.
 They are there in Foundation, but so awkward to use that I avoided them almost entirely.

 I don't know if I will take on another AoC with ObjC, but if I did, it wouldn't really be a stunt.
 It would be a finely-honed tool in the toolbox.
 With 2019's Java run, I couldn't wait for the 25th to be over.
 With ObjC, I was sad to see it finished.

+## Raku

+In 2024, I did my AoC solve in Raku.
+One of the things that I focused on was the [functional programming](https://raku.guide/#_functional_programming) capabilities of the language, and I followed that up with learning Scala and then F#.
+Here, I'm returning to Raku and using the FP capabilities where possible and taking the time to understand and optimize instead of just hacking it until it works.

+Since my only previous solve of 2017 was with ObjC, it makes for an interesting contrast.
+Some days, I find my solution is effectively the same, but much less verbose.
+Other days, the Raku solution is radically different.
+In some cases, that's because I've changed as a developer and in others, it's just the way the language works.
+When the solutions are the same, the ObjC one wins on performance.
+But the total LOC for Raku is always shorter.

+I'm also using Visual Studio Code, whereas in 2024 I used nano.
+VS Code works really well for Raku.
+Not as much assistance as VS Code + Iodide for F#, but autocomplete and live compilation and error messages go a long way to speed things up.